|Location||British Virgin Islands|

 When I wrote this review, ExpressVPN claimed, “3,000+ VPN servers in 160 VPN server locations in 94 countries.”
 That's a large network, covering many more countries than most VPNs do.
 As a point of comparison, NordVPN (our #1 ranked VPN) covers 60 countries.

 Their best coverage is in Europe and North America.
-But they also offer plenty of locations in South America, Africa, the Middle East, and the Asia Pacific region.
+But they also have at least one VPN server location in many countries in South America, Africa, the Middle East, and the Asia Pacific region.
 ExpressVPN also goes to great lengths to make sure these widely dispersed servers are secure.
 At the heart of that effort is their TrustedServer technology.

 ExpressVPN's TrustedServer technology has two main elements.
 The first is that all ExpressVPN servers run strictly in RAM.
 The operating system and apps cannot write data to the hard disk.
 With the operating system and apps running only in RAM, there is no way that any data can persist on the server once the power is turned off.
 The only thing that is stored on the server's hard drive is, “…a cryptographically signed read-only image containing the software needed for the server to boot—nothing else.”